-- 3.5 An Application must provide - (a) full details of the Applicant's identity, - (b) the location and size of the lot applied for, - (c) the type of private interest applied for, - (d) the purpose for which the lot will be used, and - (e) an undertaking to: - (i) have the lot surveyed at the Applicant's cost prior to and for purposes of the private interest applied for, or, where the Council has already established the lot through subdivision and survey, to pay the Council's costs for the survey. - (ii) pay all consideration, rents, fees or other charges required by the Council, and - (iii) conform to all conditions, covenants, and restrictions that may be lawfully imposed or agreed to by the Council in the creation or issuance of the interest applied for.
+- 3.5 An Application must provide - (a) full details of the Applicant's identity, - (b) the location and size of the lot applied for, - (c) the type of private interest applied for, - (d) the purpose for which the lot will be used, and - (e) an undertaking to: - (i) have the lot surveyed at the Applicant's cost prior to and for purposes of the private interest applied for, or, where the Council has already established the lot through subdivision and survey, to pay the Council's costs for the survey. - (ii) pay all consideration, rents, fees or other charges required by the Council, and - (iii) conform to all conditions, covenants, and restrictions that may be lawfully imposed or agreed to by the Council in the creation or issuance of the interest applied for, including requirements to develop the lot in accordance with the terms and conditions set by the Makkovik Inuit Community Government.